rvkrish/EventBeans/README.md

     - when provided empty event name.
     - When provided invalid email how service method respond both while event creation and mail creation.
     - When invalid or empty campain id is provided.
+    - When no API KEY or Invalid API KEY provided.

 ## Features